Only A ‘5-Week National Lockdown’ Can Contain Coronavirus In America, MIT-Trained Pandemics Expert Declares

 Even as New York and California, as well as several other states, imposed statewide “stay-at-home” orders, closing businesses and requiring that residents remain indoors except to perform essential tasks such as food shopping, a leading expert on global pandemics said Saturday that those measures will not do enough to stop the stream of coronavirus.
 Instead, he wrote, the entire United States must be fully locked down for five full weeks.

-As of the early hours on Sunday morning, 345 people had died in the United States due to coronavirus, with the total number of cases topping 26,800 — with 2,681 new cases appearing on Saturday alone, according to the population data site Worldometers.
-Worldwide, the coronavirus pandemic had claimed 13,069 lives, out of more than 308,000 cases around the globe.
+As of the early hours on Sunday morning, 345 people have died in the United States due to the coronavirus, with the total number of cases topping 26,800 — with 2,681 new cases appearing on Saturday alone, according to the population data site Worldometers.
+Worldwide, the coronavirus pandemic has claimed 13,069 lives out of more than 308,000 cases around the globe.

 The massive slowdown in economic activity in the U.S. has also caused devastation, with the investment bank Goldman Sachs projecting an all-time record 24 percent drop in gross domestic product for the second quarter of 2020, as a deep recession sweeps across the country.